Cbot-XRPL/URI-Token-Remit/README.md

 ## Hook State Number Keys
 These are the number keys to param data stored in hook state.
+They are a 6 digit number that you will HEX and unit64 with the [XRPL Hex Visualizer](https://transia-rnd.github.io/xrpl-hex-visualizer/).
 You will learn how to interact with them in the hook parmeters section.

 |STATE|NUMBER|HEX|
 |-----------|-------|------|